Country information for Sweden - Financing of inclusive education systems

-All principals in the school system must systematically and continuously plan, monitor and develop education at their level.
+All head teachers in the school system must systematically and continuously plan, monitor and develop education at their level.
 The planning, monitoring and development of education must also be carried out at pre-school and school unit levels.
-Principals are responsible for carrying out quality assurance at the units.
+Head teachers are responsible for quality assurance at their unit.
 Systematic quality assurance must be documented (Education Act, Chapter 4, 3–4 §).

 Targeted grants from the state

-- State grants for higher education in special education 2020: to enable teachers and pre-school teachers to study for a special teacher or special education degree at university level.
+- State grants for further study in special educational needs to enable teachers and pre-school teachers to study for a special educator or special educational needs specialist degree at university level.

-- State grant for the teacher campaign 2020: The government grant will make it easier for teachers to supplement their competence and expertise with courses within the Teacher Lift.
-The purpose is for the students to get a better teaching.
+- State grant for the teacher skills campaign: The government grant makes it easier for teachers to improve their competence and expertise with courses offered through the campaign to heighten teaching competence across the country.

 (Swedish National Agency for Education – Swedish only).